 Why Tracking PR Metrics Is Crucial

-- to improve future PR campaigns.
+- To improve future PR campaigns

-Reason No. 1: To present efforts to clients and supervisors
+Presenting your efforts to clients and supervisors

-Reason No. 2: To improve future PR campaigns
+Improving future PR campaigns

 How to Measure PR Success

-Approaches to measuring the PR success:
+Approaches to measuring PR success include:

 - Number of publications

-- PR Value
+- PR value